osandoval42/PetBook/README.md

 ```
 ### Comments

-Comments contain a foreign key `user_id` linking to `id` in `User` and a foreign key `post_id` corresponding to `id` in `Post`, in addition to the `body` of content.
-Whenever a new feed is rendered, relevant posts are requested from the backend, in which comments are nested.
-These posts stored in the `Post Store` until a new feed is rendered or the current session token is destroyed.
+In addition to the `body` of content, comments contain a foreign key `user_id` linking to `id` in `User` and a foreign key `post_id` corresponding to `id` in `Post`.
+Whenever a new feed is rendered, each relevant post is requested from the backend, in which its comments are nested.
+These posts are stored in the `PostStore` until a new feed is rendered or the current session token is destroyed.

 ```Ruby
 class Api::PostsController < ApplicationController